metafizzy/flickity/notes.md

 <!-- add/remove: prepend, append, insert, remove -->
 animations for add/remove
-scrollView-like: freeScroll, no wrapAround, bound to content, not to aligning cells
+scrollView-like: freeScroll, no wrapAround, bound to content, not to aligning cells allow vertical scrolling on the page on mobile

 ## Check